 Longevity is also a cause for celebration- a spiritual dividend of wisdom and experience.
 Church has always existed to remind people there is more than one way of looking at life, to offer a fuller frame of reference, a way of growing up in Christ.
 Living longer offers the prospect of going on growing spiritually.

-Cliff College is delighted to be running this new Short Course in Ministry Among Older People with our partners The Bible Reading Fellowship, under the leadership of Debbie Thrower.
+Cliff College is delighted to be again running this Short Course in Ministry Among Older People with our partners The Bible Reading Fellowship, under the leadership of Debbie Thrower.

 Debbie Thrower is team leader of The Bible Reading Fellowship’s, The Gift of Years – a programme dedicated to ‘resourcing the spiritual journey of older people’ and expanding the network of Anna Chaplains and their equivalents working ecumenically in communities throughout the UK.
 Debbie, a former broadcaster, travels all over Britain opening people’s eyes to the contribution made by older people and outlining ways to support people in their later years; fresh ideas to nurture those living with dementia, and to combat loneliness.